 Same- or next-day swap

-We haul the full container to your pad and drop an empty in the same spot—no loading hour lost.
+We haul a full container and drop an empty one on the same pad so the crew keeps loading without lost hours.

 Step 3